One Thousand Eight Hundred Pennies.

 For me it just became too ridiculous and too expensive buying hockey cards.
 Eventually prices started to plummet and card shops began closing as fast as they once opened.
 The sportscard industry began a slow and painful death although it would never die completely.
 Unpopular card manufacturers went out of business and boxes of hockey cards that I had once paid thirty bucks for at the wholesalers were now being cleared out at Walmart for just a buck.
 It was abysmal to say the least.

-Still, I never sold or traded a card, a pack or a box.
+Still, I never sold or traded any of my cards.

 Enter sportscard grading.